bolinocroustibat/vj/README.md

 Provides a random YouTube video ID according to an optional given theme, and store cached YouTube IDs in a DB for later usage without depleting the YouTube API quota.

 This branch is using Django and Django Ninja.
-There is [another branch using FastAPI](https://github.com/bolinocroustibat/vj-api/tree/fastapi).
+There is [another branch using FastAPI and SQlite](https://github.com/bolinocroustibat/vj-api/tree/fastapi).

 ## Main dependencies